Germany mulls requests to host Sea-Watch migrants | DW | 18.06.2019

 "This is the umpteenth time Sea-Watch, which is a real pirate ship, has done something like this," said Salvini.
 If Sea-Watch breaks the ban, it could be fined up to €50,000 ($56,000).

-However, on Saturday, Salvini approved 10 migrants to leave the ship, including children, pregnant women and two sick men.
+However, on Saturday, Salvini approved 10 migrants leaving the ship, including children, pregnant women and two sick men.

 Read more: Follow the money: What are the EU's migration policy priorities?